pytorch/serve/docs/inference_api.md

 ## Health check API

 This API follows the [InferenceAPIsService.Ping](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/inference.proto) gRPC API.
-It returns the status of a model in the ModelServer.

 TorchServe supports a `ping` API that you can call to check the health status of a running TorchServe server: